soskek/dynamic_routing_between_capsules/README.md

 python -u train.py -g 0
 ```

+Add `--reconstruct` if you want to train a model with reconstruction loss.

 Test accuracy of a trained model reached 99.60%.
 The paper does not provide detailed information about initialization and optimization, so the performance might not reach that in the paper.
 For alleviating those issues, I replaced relu with leaky relu with a very small slope (0.05).
 The modified model achieved 99.65% (i.e. error rate is 0.35%), as the paper reported.